Split Pea Soup

 Step-by-Step Cooking Process

-1. Rinse the split peas under cold water until the water runs clear.
+1. Rinse the split peas under cold water and set aside.

 2. In a large pot, heat olive oil over medium heat.

-3. Add chopped onions, carrots, and celery; sauté for 5 minutes until softened.
+3. Add the chopped onion and sauté until translucent.

-4. Stir in minced garlic and cook for an additional minute.
+5. Add minced garlic and cook for another minute.

-6. Pour in the broth and add thyme and bay leaf.
+6. Pour in the broth and add the rinsed split peas.

-7. Bring the mixture to a boil, then reduce heat to simmer.
+8. Bring the mixture to a boil, then reduce to a simmer.

-8. Cover and cook for about 45 minutes, or until peas are tender.
+9. Cover and cook for about 45 minutes, stirring occasionally.

 Alternative Ingredients